 - Who will turn the meeting room lights off?

-Of course there are several advantages of my leaving:
+Of course, there are several advantages to my leaving:

 For the next six months, I can be blamed for every lost e-mail and file, every project that starts to over-run, update that goes wrong and all the undocumented or mis-documented processes.